Clemapfel/jluna/docs/manual.md

 > **Julia Hint**: `Base.TypeVar` is a class that represents a not-yet-defined type, such as a parameter for a struct.
 It has a lower bound `lb` and upper bound `ub`, where, for all types `t` represented by the `TypeVar`, it holds that `lb <: t <: ub`

-TypeVars can be thought of as a sub-graph of the type-graph.
+`TypeVar`s can be thought of as a sub-graph of the type-graph.
 An unrestricted types upper bound is `Any`, while its lower bound is `Union{}`.
 A declaration like `T where {T <: Integer}` restricts the upper bound to `Integer`.
-Any type that is "lower" along the sub-graph originating at `Integer` can still bind to `T`.
+Any type that is "lower" along the sub-graph originating at `Integer`, `Int64` for example, can still bind to `T`.
 This is useful to keep in mind.

 ### Type Info